Some properties occupied by one household (e.g. one family unit) are identified as consisting of more than one self-contained unit.

 In order to qualify for this discount the following criteria must be met:

-• The annexe must be a separate unit within a single property which has had its own council tax band placed on it.
-Therefore it must be within the grounds of the main house and does not necessarily have to be attached to the main house but must be included in the title deeds of the main house
+• The annexe must be a separate self contained unit within a single property which has had its own council tax band placed on it.
+Therefore it must be within the grounds of the main house and does not necessarily have to be attached to the main house but must be included in the title deeds of the main house and not be classed as a stand alone dwelling.
+It will usually have planning permissions attached to it which state how it can be used.

 AND

-• The annexe must be occupied by a relative (as their main residence) of the person who lives in the main house (See definition of relative below)
+• The annexe must be occupied by a relative (as their main residence) of the person who lives in and pays Council Tax for the main property (See definition of relative below)

 OR

-• The resident of the main house uses the annexe as part of their main home
+• The resident of the main property lives in the annexe as part of their main home

 Relative means: